Katie Arrington

-Katherine E. Stolark Arrington (born December 6, 1970) is an American politician who was in the South Carolina House of Representatives from the 94th district for a single term, from 2017 to 2019.
+Katherine Elizabeth Arrington (née Stolark; born December 6, 1970) is an American politician who was in the South Carolina House of Representatives from the 94th district for a single term, from 2017 to 2019.
 In 2018, she defeated former South Carolina Governor and incumbent Congressman Mark Sanford in the Republican primary for South Carolina's 1st congressional district but lost to Democrat Joe Cunningham in the general election.
 In the 2022 Republican primary, she sought to win the nomination again, but was defeated by incumbent representative Nancy Mace.

-She was appointed chief information security officer for acquisition for the Office of the Under Secretary of Defense for Acquisition and Sustainment.
+She was appointed chief information security officer for acquisition for the Office of the Under Secretary of Defense for Acquisition and Sustainment in 2020.
+She is serving acting Chief Information Officer of the Department of Defense since March 2025.

 Early life and education

 Arrington was born in Fairfax, Virginia.
 As a child, her family moved to Syracuse, New York.
 After high school, Arrington attended Canisius College in Buffalo, New York, but left during her sophomore year to marry her first husband, Doug Homrich.